-Four-color printing means that four different ink colors are used to create a range of printable colors in a book.
-The "four-color" refers to the four color plates—cyan, magenta, yellow, and black (CMYK)—used in offset printing presses and most digital presses.
+Four-color printing means that four different ink colors are used to create a range of printable colors.
+The "four-color" in "four-color printing" refers to the four color plates—cyan, magenta, yellow, and black (CMYK)—used in offset printing presses and most digital presses.
 These four colors are combined to make up a wide range of colors.
-(And don't worry, your book will have more than just four colors!)
+(And don't worry, your book or Wall Art will have more than just four colors!)

 RGB (red, green, blue) is another color combination used for monitors and digital images.
 For optimal reproduction of your digital images, you should use RGB which is the default setting for most photo-editing software.